youssefghazali80/embedded-systems-projects/README.md

 # Embedded-Systems-Projects
-this file contains all the projects related to embedded systems that I have worked on which include six projects related to embedded systems and one project which is pure c
+This file contains all the projects related to embedded systems that I have worked on which include six projects related to embedded systems and one project which is pure c